afreakyelf/AndroidHorizontalCalendar/README.md

 ## How to integrate into your app?
-Integrating the project is simple a refined all you need to do is follow the below steps
+Integrating the project is simple, all you need to do is follow the below steps

 Step 1.
 Add the JitPack repository to your build file.
 Add it in your root build.gradle at the end of repositories: